Pantamis/Bitwig-Launchkey-61/README.md

 - The track arrows allow you to switch to the next or previous 8 tracks page
 - The fast forward and rewind buttons allow you to switch to the next or previous scene with respect to the arrow you can see above the buttons
-- The two round buttons allow you to launch a scene and stop it (launch up, stop down)
+- The two round buttons allow you to launch a scene and stop it (launch up, stop down) Don't forget to switch the transport to play if you need to record in a clip